Tampa Bay Buccaneers vs. New Orleans Saints NFL Week 15 Odds, Plays and Insights for December 19, 2021

 - Tampa Bay's games this year have hit the over on seven of 13 set point totals (53.8%).

-- When Tampa Bay records more than 21.9 points, it is 7-4 against the spread and 9-2 overall.
+- When Tampa Bay scores more than 21.9 points, it is 7-4 against the spread and 9-2 overall.

-- In games that Tampa Bay amasses more than 339.5 yards, the team is 7-5 against the spread and 10-2 overall.
+- Tampa Bay is 7-5 against the spread and 10-2 overall when the team churns out over 339.5 yards.

-- The Buccaneers have 16 giveaways this season, while the Saints have 17 takeaways.

 - Click over to SISportsbook and find the latest spread, moneyline and total for Tampa Bay's matchup with the Saints.